BoomerangProject/boomerang-wiki/architecture/UniversalLogin.md

 ### Login and Account Recovery for Opted-Out Identities, Outside Identites, and Regular Ethereum Accounts
 #### Login
 ##### Opted-Out Identity & Outside Identity
 Actor will login to a client on a new device by requesting access to identity contract.
-Actor will use logged-in device to accept request.
+Actor will use a logged-in device to accept request.
 Actor can now interact with the Boomerang DApp.
 In case of Outside Identity actor will not be able to use our clients to accept a request.

 ##### Regular Ethereum Account
 Actor will enter private key into client to be able to interact with the Boomerang DApp.